 Puppies chew to explore their world as well as to relieve the pain and irritation of teething.
 What many dog owners don’t seem to realize is that while puppies sooner or later get beyond the stage where they feel compelled to put their teeth on everything they see, mature dogs also need to chew to exercise their jaws, massage their gums, clean their teeth, and to relieve stress and boredom.
 It comes as an unpleasant surprise to many owners that chewing doesn’t end at the age of six months when all of the dog’s adult teeth are grown in.

 The wolf, ancestor and cousin to our dogs, chewed to survive.
-His meals weren’t served to him as measured rations of kibble in a stainless steel bowl.
-Long ago, as a pack member, he used his strong teeth and jaws to bring down his prey.
+His meals weren’t served to him as measured rations of kibble in a stainless-steel bowl.
+Long ago, as a member of a canine social group he used his strong teeth and jaws to bring down his prey.
 He chewed through tough moose hide to consume the life-sustaining flesh beneath.
 He crushed elk leg bones with powerful jaws and teeth to slurp up the rich, tasty marrow inside.
 He chewed to eat, to live.

 Chewing is as basic a behavior to a puppy as a human baby sucking on a pacifier.
 Humans, as they grow, transition to sucking on thumbs, then lollipops, straws, sports bottles, and perhaps cigarettes.
 Dogs, like us, can learn to transition to appropriate objects for mature oral attention, but they never completely outgrow the need to gnaw.
 Given the opportunity, mature dogs will chew for as long as they live and have teeth to chew with.